steakscience/Mikrotik-automatic-update/README.md

-# Mikrotik RouterOS automatic backup and update
+# Mikrotik RouterOS automatic updates (no backups, no emails)

 `** This fork just updates, no backups or emails **`